heapwolf/level-2pc/README.md

 A two-phase-commit protocol for leveldb.

 # DESCRIPTION
 Provides strong-consistency for local-cluster replication.

+Every node in your cluster can be writable and all reads from any node will be consistent.

-Injectable transport (so it should work in the browser).
+Supports an injectable transport (so it should work in the browser).

 # SPECIFICATION
 The algorithm for how this works is [`here`](/SPEC.md).